Police enter home of ousted Malaysian PM Najib

-KUALA LUMPUR (Reuters) - Several police officers entered the home of former Malaysian Prime Minister Najib Razak late on Wednesday, shortly after he returned home from prayers at a mosque, a Reuters witness said.
+KUALA LUMPUR (Reuters) - At least a dozen police officers entered the family home of ousted Malaysian Prime Minister Najib Razak late on Wednesday, after he had returned home from prayers at a mosque, a Reuters witness said.

+State news agency Bernama said that dozens of police officers were also seen at a luxury condominium in another district of the Malaysian capital where Najib has an apartment.

 A police spokeswoman could not be contacted for comment.

-Najib’s coalition was dealt a stunning defeat in a general election last week and he was blocked from leaving the country at the weekend.
+Najib’s ruling coalition was dealt a stunning defeat in a general election last week and the former prime minister, who has been dogged since 2015 by a multi-billion-dollar scandal, was banned along with his wife from leaving Malaysia at the weekend.

-Dozens of reporters gathered outside the house after police vehicles arrived, and local media began streaming the scene live on Facebook.
-About 6,000 viewers were watching, the page showed.
+More than 100 people, including journalists and members of the public, gathered outside his family home after police vehicles arrived.
+Thousands of people watched as local media streamed the scene live on the Internet.

+Mahathir Mohamad, who took over as prime minister last week, has said he will investigate allegations of corruption at 1Malaysia Development Berhad (1MDB), a state fund founded by Najib.

+Mahathir has replaced the attorney-general and officials at the anti-graft agency, in what appears to be a purge of people seen as close to the former premier.

 Reporting by Fathin Ungku; Editing by Raju Gopalakrishnan and John Chalmers